matthewfeickert/talk-scipy-2021/talk.md

 - The nature of FaaS that makes it highly scalable also leads to a problem for taking advantage of just-in-time (JIT) compiled functions
    - JIT is super helpful for performing pseudo-experiment generation
 - To leverage JITed functions there needs to be .bold[memory that is preserved across invocations] of that function
-- Nature of FaaS: Each function call is self contained and .bold[doesn't know about global state]
+- FaaS: Each function call is self contained and .bold[doesn't know about global state]
    - funcX endpoint listens on a queue and invokes functions
 - Still need to know and tune funcX config to specifics of endpoint resource
    - No magic bullet when using HPC center batch systems